Should You Set Up OpenClaw? A Decision Guide for Beginners to Engineers

 - How it works: An attacker only needs to trick you into clicking a malicious link.
 Through your browser, they can connect back to your local OpenClaw gateway and seize control of your computer.

-Given these risks, physical isolation is the only safe best practice:
+Given these risks, isolation is the baseline.
+There are now two main approaches:

-- Use a dedicated Mac mini: Never host OpenClaw on a machine containing sensitive personal data.
-It is a "Faustian Bargain"—you trade hardware isolation for automation power.
+- Use a dedicated Mac mini — never host OpenClaw on a machine containing sensitive personal data

-- Clean Environment: Even if you hit a malicious skill or an RCE vulnerability, the damage is confined to the "sandbox machine" which holds no critical assets.
+- Even if you hit a malicious skill or an RCE vulnerability, the damage is confined to the "sandbox machine" which holds no critical assets

 3. Cost Analysis: API vs. Subscription